Stradone, County Cavan: Location

-Cavan County Council estimated a population of approximately 60 persons living within the development boundary of the village.

 History

 Evidence of ancient settlement in the area includes a number of ringfort sites in the neighbouring townlands of Aghagolrick and Raheelagh.

 A large estate house in the area, Stradone House, was built between 1828 and 1835 by architect John Benjamin Keane for the landowning Burrows family.
 While this burned down in 1921, during the Irish War of Independence and was subsequently demolished, a number of surrounding buildings (including stables and a gate lodge) remain.

 Amenities

 The main focus of the village is Duke Park football pitch (home to Laragh United Gaelic Football Club) and the Stradone Community Centre, which contains a playschool, gym and shop.
-There is no school or church within the village boundary (these are located in the nearby Laragh area) and convenience retail is provided by a shop which is located beside "The Cross" public house outside the village.
+There is no school or church within the village boundary (these are located in the nearby Laragh area) and convenience retail is provided by a shop which is located beside "The Cross" public house within the village.
 Stradone post office is also located at "The Cross" in Clondargan townland.

 Stradone received urban renewal scheme funding in 2004 and this resulted in a village core with street furniture and planting.
 The bridge over the Stradone River is a feature in the village, as are the village's two water pumps (each dated to c.
 1880).
 The Stradone River contains a Brown Trout Fishery.

 The local Garda station, which was built c.
 1925, closed at the end of January 2013.